hmrc/assets-frontend/assets/components/account-header/README.md

 </div>

-The Account Header is used in the [Personal Tax Account](https://www.tax.service.gov.uk/personal-account).
+The Account header is used in the [Personal tax account](https://www.tax.service.gov.uk/personal-account).

 {{ example('account-header-example.html', true) }}

-## When to use the Account Header
+## When to use the Account header

-If your service is going to be part of the Personal Tax Account you should use the Account Header.
+If your service is going to be part of the Personal tax account you should use the Account header.

-*Describe when to use this pattern/component.
-When is it appropriate to use and what need does it help you meet?*
+### When not to use the Account header

-*If necessary, include an additional H3 titled ‘When not to use this pattern’.
-Use this section to highlight any exceptions or known scenarios where the pattern does not work.
-If you include this section, explain what to use instead (with a relevant link if we’re suggesting an alternative pattern).*
+You should not use that account header in stand-alone services, use the [Header](components/header/index.html) instead.

 ## How it works